 He’s not stopped smiling since we left that awful house.
-Fleur quickened her pace to return to his side; a damp chill soaked through to Fleur’s toes and legs, drenching her dress from the knees.
-He will never go back there, not if I have any say it.
+Fleur quickened her pace to return to his side; a damp chill soaked through to her toes and legs, drenching her dress from the knees.
+He will never go back there, not if I have any say in it.

-He pointed their linked hands at the edge of the woods where the trees faded away into the bright sunset.
+He pointed their linked hands at the crest of the woods where the trees’ green melted into the bright sunset.
 ‘That’s as far as it goes?’

 ‘It’s quite a lot of meadow.’
 He glanced back over the long grass to where the white-washed walls of their small house sat at the top of the hill.
 ‘I quite enjoy walking through long grass.
 Vernon always made me cut the grass very short.’